 The term “war for talent” was coined by McKinsey in the 90s and grew in popularity through the naughties when the book by the same name was published.
 The “war for talent” addresses increasingly fierce competition to attract and retain top talent at a time when too few workers are available to replace the baby boomers now departing the workforce.

 Fast forward 20 years and a McKinsey Global Institute study suggests that employers in Europe and North America will require 18 million more college-educated workers per year in 2020 and beyond than are going to be available.
 It is estimated that companies may not be able to fill one in ten roles they need, much less fill them with top talent.

 When you combine the premise of the “war for talent” with the highly competitive nature of today's startup ecosystem, it becomes clear that your strategies for attracting top talent are more important than ever before.

 The term “employee value proposition,” or EVP: what employees get for what they give is nothing new.
 The “Gives” remain pretty static, employers expect—time, effort, experience and ideas.
 However the “Gets” are subtly changing.
 Tangible rewards, the way its leadership helps employees, and the substance of the work are all very common.
 But employees now rank team collaboration, digital communication, trust and social impact as important “Gets”.

 In essence if your EVP is truly stronger than the competition’s, you will attract and retain the best talent and gain competitive advantage.
 If collaboration is fundamental to your EVP, then every new employee and every instance of cross-team collaboration will positively enhance your employee value proposition.

-Cross-team collaboration (also known as inter-team collaboration) is a key component to growing and scaling businesses successfully.
-Through integrations with Slack and Google Workspace we can help your company understand more about communication trends and collaboration patterns, improving employee productivity and employee collaboration strategies.
+As we covered, the cross-team collaboration (also known as inter-team collaboration) is a key component to growing and scaling businesses successfully.
+Through integrations with Slack, Google Workspace, and all key productivity tools we can help your company understand more about collaboration patterns, and help you improving team productivity.
+Are you ready to learn more?